Rega 5: Base in Northern Graubünden

 From autumn 1980, Rega operated its base in Bad Ragaz for the first time using its own staff.
 In 1982, Air Grischa and Rega inaugurated their brand new joint base, complete with hangar, in Untervaz.
 From then on, the rescue helicopter operated by the new Graubünden base took off from Untervaz.

 August 1992 marked the beginning of a new Rega era at the northern Graubünden base.
 The first of the new, twin-engine rescue helicopters, the Agusta A 109 K2, commenced operations in Untervaz.
 The increase in the number of missions soon called for even larger facilities, and in 1998 a new, more spacious building was constructed.

 In November 2009, the Untervaz base took delivery of the new mountain helicopter, AgustaWestland Da Vinci, bearing the registration number HB-ZRW.

 Nowadays, the crew at the Rega base in Untervaz fly around 700 missions each year.
-The majority of these involve winter sport accidents.
+The majority of these involve winter and summer sport accidents.